STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: EPPC Miner

 We evaluate on a secure-message corpus curated from Yale New Haven Health (YNHH), partitioned into 448 training messages (272 patient-authored, 176 provider-authored) and 752 test messages (449 patient-authored, 303 provider-authored).
 After sentence segmentation, the corpus comprises 1{,}268 training sentences and 1{,}933 test sentences, totaling 15{,}746 training words and 27{,}849 test words.
 Message lengths vary substantially.
 The mean is $37.03 \pm 33.35$ words (test) and $35.15 \pm 30.85$ words (train), with maxima of 248 and 215 words, respectively.
 This heterogeneity creates a challenging extraction setting.
 Models must remain stable across terse single-sentence messages and extended multi-paragraph narratives.
 Secure messages are conversational in register.
 They often contain informal phrasing, implicit referents, and overlapping communicative intents within a single sentence.
 These conditions make boundaries between closely related codes inherently ambiguous.
 They also motivate the structured prompt engineering framework introduced in Section~\ref{sec:prompt_engineering}.

 The resulting label distribution is heavily skewed at both levels of the ontology, as shown in Figure~\ref{fig:eppc_subcodes}.
-At the Code level, the two most frequent categories, ``Information Giving'' (930 annotations) and ``Partnership Patient'' (839), together account for more than 65\% of all code-level labels, while ``Information Seeking SDOH'' (26) and ``Shared Decision Provider'' (57) collectively represent less than 4\%.
-At the Sub-code level, the imbalance is more extreme: the top two Sub-codes, ``Salutation'' (333) and ``Signoff'' (296), outnumber the bottom two, ``Encourage Questions'' (2) and ``Positive Remarks'' (6), by roughly two orders of magnitude.
+At the Code level, the two most frequent categories, \emph{InfoGive} (930 annotations) and \emph{PartnershipPatient} (839), together account for more than 65\% of all code-level labels, while \emph{InfoSeekSDOH} (26) and \emph{SharedDecisionProvider} (57) collectively represent less than 4\%.
+At the Sub-code level, the imbalance is more extreme: the top two Sub-codes, \emph{salutation} (333) and \emph{signoff} (296), outnumber the bottom two, \emph{EncourageQuestions} (2) and \emph{PositiveRemarks} (6), by nearly 80-fold.
 The frequency ratio between the most and least common Sub-code exceeds 160:1.
 This imbalance is not merely statistical: the rare categories often capture clinically consequential communicative behaviors, including shared decision-making, empathetic support, and social-determinant disclosure, that are precisely the patterns most valuable for downstream quality improvement and intervention design.
 Standard empirical risk minimization, which optimizes average loss across all groups, can mask systematic underperformance on these minority categories.
 This observation provides the direct empirical motivation for the group-robust objective developed in Section~\ref{sec:stardro}.

-The annotated corpus will be released through the Cancer Data Service (CDS) within the NCI Cancer Research Data Commons (CRDC).
 Annotation follows a structured EPPC codebook adapted from the Roter Interaction Analysis System (RIAS).
 The codebook defines nine communication codes and 38 Sub-codes in a strict hierarchy.

-For readability, we visualize the full nine-code taxonomy in two figures.
-Figure~\ref{fig:eppc_four_categories} includes Information Seeking, Information Giving, Socioemotional/Empathy, and the SDOH-related information exchange family (Information Seeking SDOH and Information Giving SDOH).
-These codes capture a large share of routine portal messaging.
-They include informational exchange, emotional support, and social-determinant-related content.
-The Sub-code lists operationalize fine-grained distinctions required for reliable multi-label annotation.
-Figure~\ref{fig:eppc_five_categories} completes the inventory with Shared Decision Patient, Shared Decision Provider, Partnership Patient, Partnership Provider, and Information Seeking SDOH.
+Figure \ref{fig:eppc_four_categories} presents the full EPPC Miner communication ontology as a Code–Sub-code hierarchy.
+The ontology spans informational exchange, socioemotional and empathic communication, partnership behaviors, shared decision-making, and SDOH-related exchange, with each Sub-code valid only under its parent Code.
+This hierarchy defines the permissible Code–Sub-code pairings used throughout annotation and structured prediction in EPPC Miner.